-It is worth establishing a "baseline result" related to problem \ref{terryescottapproximation} for $N$ large, relative to $k, n$, that we get easily from a Pigeonhole Argument: consider all vectors $(x, x^2,\cdots, x^k)$ with $1 \leq x \leq N$.
+It is worth establishing a ``baseline result" related to problem \ref{terryescottapproximation} for $N$ large, relative to $k, n$, that we get easily from a Pigeonhole Argument: consider all vectors $(x, x^2,\cdots, x^k)$ with $1 \leq x \leq N$.
 The sum of $n$ of these lie in a box of volume $n^kN^{k(k+1)/2}$; and if two such sums belong to the same box with dimensions $N^c \times N^{2c}\times \cdots\times N^{kc}$, then they give a solution to \eqref{terryescottapproximation} for all $1\leq i\leq k$.
-The number of $N^c\times \cdots\times N^{kc}$ boxes that fit inside our volume $nN^{k(k+1)/2}$ is at most $n^kN^{(1-c)k(k+1)/2}$; and with a little work one can see that the large box can be covered with approximately (up to a constant factor) this many smaller boxes.
-If this (the number of smaller boxes in a covering) is smaller than the number of sets of $n$ vectors $(x, x^2, \cdots, x^k)$ that produce our vector sum - this count is $\sim \frac{N^n}{n!}$ for $N$ large enough relative to $n$ - then we get a "collision", that is a pair of sequences $a_1, \cdots, a_n$ and $b_1, \cdots, b_n$ leading to a solution to \ref{terryescottapproximation} for all $1\leq i \leq k$.
-In other words, we need that
+The number of non over-lapping $N^c\times \cdots\times N^{kc}$ boxes that fit inside our volume $n^kN^{k(k+1)/2}$ is at most $n^kN^{(1-c)k(k+1)/2}$; and with a little work one can see that the large box can be covered with approximately (up to a constant factor) this many smaller boxes.
+If this (the number of smaller boxes in a covering) is smaller than the number of sets of $n$ vectors $(x, x^2, \cdots, x^k)$ that produce our vector sum (this count is at least $ \frac{N^n}{n!}$ for $N$ large enough relative to $n$) then we get a ``collision", that is a pair of sequences $a_1, \cdots, a_n$ and $b_1, \cdots, b_n$ leading to a solution to \ref{terryescottapproximation} for all $1\leq i \leq k$.
+In other words, we get such a solution when

 For $N$ large, then, we get that there is a solution so long as